open-source-labs/Docketeer/README.md

 ### Development

 All ideas and contributions to the project are welcome.
-To run the app in development mode, clone our repo to your local machine and first
+To run the app in development mode, clone our repo to your local machine and execute the following commands:

 ```
 npm install